Novamv/JUNO_Geant4/README.md

 # JUNO_Geant4
-Simple simulation of a smaller JUNO detector (10m radius sphere)
+Simple simulation of a smaller JUNO detector (10m radius sphere) using Geant4 version 11.2.2